SharanSMenon/sharan-blog/content/blog/2019-11-21-trapezoidal-rule-in-python.md

 	value = 0
 	subInt = float(b - a)  / N
 	value += f(a)/2.0
-	# Dividing to seperate intervals
+	# Dividing to separate intervals
 	for n in  range(1, N +  1):
 	value +=  f(a + n*subInt)
 	return value * subInt